decentology/hyperverse-docs/docs/basics/welcome.md

 :::

-## NPM init for Smart Contracts

-We like to think of the Hyperverse as **npm** for smart contracts.
-It's a growing collection of community built, reviewed, and audited code that you can easily access to quickly and easily build blockchain applications.

 ## Why use the Hyperverse?

-The Hyperverse is built for Web Developers and makes blockchain development super simple.
-Here are a few reasons we think you'll love building amazing new blockchain applications on the Hyperverse.
+The Hyperverse is built for Web Developers and makes web3 development super simple.
+Here are a few reasons we think you'll love building with the Hyperverse.

 - Build blockchain applications without writing smart contracts
 - Access well-written, reviewed, and audited smart contract code